Addepto/Keras-FasterRCNN/README.md

 Keras Faster-RCNN
 ==================================

-Faster-RCNN implemented in Keras based on article "Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks".
+Faster-RCNN implemented in Keras based on article "Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks":

-# USAGE:

 - `train_frcnn.py` can be used to train a model.
 To train on Pascal VOC data, simply do: